Learning new skills has a tremendously positive impact on your brain.

-- Meditation: Meditation can reduce stress and anxiety, but it will also vastly increase your powers of focus and concentration (allowing you to engage in prolong bouts of deep work).
+- Meditation: Meditation can reduce stress and anxiety, but it will also vastly increase your powers of focus and concentration (allowing you to engage in prolonged bouts of deep work).

 - Brain games: Playing brain games like Sudoku, Lumosity, Go, crossword puzzles, word games, or chess can help improve cognitive function and verbal fluency.

 - Learning a new skill: Learning a new skill like a language, musical instrument, or art will keep your brain young and fresh.

 - Reading: Reading can help improve vocabulary, comprehension, and critical thinking skills, which can boost cognitive function.

 - Socializing: Socializing with friends and family is one of the major components of a long and healthy life.